standsleeping/prompting/PYTHON_RULES.md

 - Protocols.
 - Subpackages, which themselves have the same data and functions structure as the subpackage they are in.

+### Boundary Management

+A critical aspect of hexagonal architecture is proper boundary management between layers.
+We enforce strict type safety at system boundaries:

+#### The dict[str, Any] Antipattern

+Allowing `dict[str, Any]` to persist into domain layers violates our architectural principles:
+- **Loss of Type Safety**: No IDE support, no compile-time checks, runtime errors
+- **Domain Modeling Failure**: Domain objects should represent business concepts with clear contracts
+- **Scattered Validation**: Without proper deserialization, validation spreads throughout the codebase
+- **Coupling to Transport**: Domain logic becomes coupled to JSON structure

+#### Translator Functions

+We use **translator functions** as the standard pattern for converting external data (JSON, HTTP requests) into domain objects.
+These functions have a single, narrow responsibility:
+- **Pure conversion**: Transform `dict[str, Any]` from requests into properly typed domain objects
+- **Boundary validation**: Handle conversion errors with appropriate HTTP responses
+- **No domain logic**: Never perform domain operations - only convert types and pass to domain layer
+- **Context-specific**: Must be understood in relation to the specific request type and target domain objects

+Critical: Translators do NOT take a request, convert it, AND do work with domain objects.
+They ONLY convert the request into domain objects, then pass those objects to the appropriate domain functions.

+See TRANSLATORS.md for detailed implementation guidelines.

 ### Dependencies